 Colchester Borough Council made a Climate Emergency declaration in 2019.
 A Climate Challenge and Sustainability Strategy and a Carbon Management Plan will support the Climate Emergency Action Plan and will set out detailed specific carbon reduction projects.
+Colchester Borough Council will continue to adopt strategies to mitigate and adapt to climate change.
 In addressing the move to a low carbon future for Colchester, the Local Planning Authority will plan for new development in locations and ways that reduce greenhouse gas emissions, adopt the principles set out in the energy hierarchy and provide resilience to the impacts of a changing climate.